Critically examining the Domain Generalizability of Facial Expression Recognition models: Abstract

 \section{Abstract}

-Facial Expression Recognition is a commercially important application, but one common limitation is that applications often require making predictions on out-of-sample distributions, where target images may have very different properties from the images that the model was trained on.
-How well, or badly, do these models do on unseen target domains?
-In this paper, we provide a systematic evaluation of domain adaptation in facial expression recognition.
-Using state-of-the-art transfer learning techniques and six commonly-used facial expression datasets (three collected in the lab and three ``in-the-wild"), we conduct extensive round-robin experiments to examine the classification accuracies for a state-of-the-art CNN model.
-We also perform multi-source experiments where we examine a model's ability to transfer from multiple source datasets, including (i) within-setting (e.g., lab to lab), (ii) cross-setting (e.g., in-the-wild to lab), (iii) mixed-setting (e.g., lab and wild to lab) transfer learning experiments.
-We find sobering results that the accuracy of transfer learning is not high, and varies idiosyncratically with the target dataset, and to a lesser extent the source dataset.
-Generally, the best settings for transfer include fine-tuning the weights of a pre-trained model, and we find that training with more datasets, regardless of setting, improves transfer performance.
-We end with a discussion of the need for more---and regular---systematic investigations into the generalizability of FER models, especially for deployed applications.
+Facial Expression Recognition is a commercially-important application, but one under-appreciated limitation is that such applications require making predictions on out-of-sample distributions, where target images have different properties from the images the model was trained on.
+How well---or how badly---do facial expression recognition models do on unseen target domains?
+We provide a systematic and critical evaluation of transfer learning---specifically, domain generalization---in facial expression recognition.
+Using a state-of-the-art model with twelve datasets (six collected in-lab and six ``in-the-wild"), we conduct extensive round-robin-style experiments to evaluate classification accuracies when given new data from an unseen dataset.
+We also perform multi-source experiments to examine a model's ability to generalize from multiple source datasets, including (i) within-setting (e.g., lab to lab), (ii) cross-setting (e.g., in-the-wild to lab), and (iii) leave-one-out settings.
+Finally, we compare our results with three commercially-available software.
+We find sobering results: the accuracy of single- and multi-source domain generalization is only modest.
+Even for the best-performing multi-source settings, we observe average classification accuracies of 65.6\% (range: 34.6\%-88.6\%; chance: 14.3\%), corresponding to an average drop of 10.8 percentage points from the within-corpus classification performance (mean: 76.4\%).
+We discuss the need for regular, systematic investigations into the generalizability of affective computing models and applications.